lljchem8/UdacityFrontEndMemoryGame/README.md

 ### How to Play:

-1. Download or clone the repositoryon your machine.
+1. Download or clone the repositoryon your machine
-2. Open index.html in your browser.
+2. Open index.html in your browser
+3. Open Github Web Page: https://lljchem8.github.io/UdacityFrontEndMemoryGame/

 ### Game Rules:
 1. You have to match cards with identical face.